Wolfy76700/Wolfy76700.github.io/rules.md

 Participants under the age of 18 must submit a consent letter from their parent or legal guardian to the TOs (@The TO Pack in the Discord) and cannot take part in tournaments for games rated PEGI 18.
 Children under 12 are not allowed to take part in tournaments where cash prizes are involved.

+An active subscription to the tournament platform's online service (e.g. PlayStation Plus, Nintendo Switch Online, Xbox Live Gold) may be required to take part in a given tournament.

 ## Check-in
 You will be required to check-in before the event starts.
 The check-in period begins 30 minutes before the event starts and ends on the planned start time and will be done through the specific event page (The one where you registered) **No admin-side check-in will be done before, during or after the check-in period** outside of very specific cases, so don't forget to check-in!